 How to Drain Your Pool

 Before draining your pool, the groundwater levels should be considered.
-If water levels in the area are high enough, they can actually cause your empty pool to pop out of the ground.
+If water levels in the area are high enough, they can cause your empty pool to pop out of the ground.
 In addition, fiberglass and vinyl liner pools require special treatment because they are typically not built to be drained entirely.
 Completely removing the water from these pools can cause bowing or cracking of the surface.

 Once you have assessed the groundwater situation and the needs of the type of pool you have, the safest way to drain your pool is to use a submersible pump.
 These can often be rented from pool supply companies or hardware stores.
 While the filter pump can be used to drain a pool, this runs the risk of damaging an expensive piece of your pool hardware.

 Usually, pool water must be drained into the sewer outlet on your property.
 Sewer lines are not built to deal with huge quantities of water all at once, so the outflow should be kept to approximately 12 gallons per minute or less.
 Completely draining a pool with a garden hose can take a day or more.
-In most cases, it will then need to be at least partially refilled, so you can plan on the process taking a couple of days to complete, at the minimum.
+In most cases, it will need to be at least partially refilled, so you can plan on the process taking a couple of days to complete, at the minimum.

 Risks of Improperly Draining Your Pool